 Sophomore Nathaniel Williams and redshirt sophomore Tremanisha Taylor are two of the top performers in the nation in the men's and women's discus.
 The pair will compete for the Wolfpack this weekend at the NCAA East Regional preliminary meet in Jacksonville, Fla.

-Tom Wood is in his 23rd year as an assistant coach with the NC State track and field teams, working with the multi-event athletes and throwers.
+Tom Wood enters his 25th year as an assistant coach with the NC State track and field teams, working with the multi-event athletes and throwers.
 Since he has been at NC State, the Wolfpack's throwers have risen to a high level of prominence in the ACC and at the national level.

 On the women's side, Wood has coached Lawanda Henry to four school records and multiple ACC championships in her first three seasons.
 In 2010, Henry was a two-time ACC champion, winning the weight throw during the indoor season and the shot put during the outdoor season.
 She also won All-ACC honors in the indoor shot put during an injury-plagued 2011 campaign.
 Wood's previous top pupil before Henry, Kelly Smoke, broke all the school records in every throw but the javelin.

 NC State won four straight ACC championships in the weight throw, beginning in 1997 with John Patterson and John Williamson winning back-to-back conference titles, followed by Isaiah Oglesby capturing the next two in a row.
 Wood also helped Oglesby earn All-American honors in the hammer throw and an ACC championship in the hammer throw, setting new school records in both the hammer and weights in the process.

 Prior to coming to NC State, Wood served two years as a graduate assistant strength coach at the University of Virginia.
 He also coached track and field at Amelia High School in Amelia, Va., for 10 years, guiding his women's team to three straight state championships.
 His athletes won 11 national titles.